Ycmelon/nosequel/README.md

 ### Browsing

--	Search by title, author, or ISBN
+-	Search by title, authors, or ISBN
--	Sort by title, author, ISBN or page count
+-	Sort by title, authors, ISBN or page count

 ## Quirks